FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 Fortunately Git can help here as there is the `git commit --amend` option which adds the staged changes to the last commit and allows you to edit the last commit message (if nothing is currently staged then you will be prompted to edit the last commit message).
-We can undo the last commit using `git reset HEAD~1` (more on resetting later) and instead amend the first commit that added the `CONTRIBUTING.md`
+We can undo the last commit using `git reset HEAD~1` as we saw in the branching episode and instead amend the first commit that added the `CONTRIBUTING.md`

 ``` bash
 git reset HEAD~1